edson-a-soares/producer_consumer/README.md

 lib/                    all libraries
 data/                   all sort of application supporting files
-    source/             source files that will be generated in runtime templates/          templates for the message exchanged between the processes
+    source/             source files that will be generated in runtime templates/          templates for the messages exchanged between the processes

 scripts/                utility scripts for building cmake/                  supporting files for CMake